project-SIMPLE/simple.template.unity/README.md

 - `GameState GetCurrentState` : Returns the current game state
 - `bool IsGameState(GameState state)` : Compares the current game state with the one specified as a parameter.
 - `void RestartGame` : Restarts the game.
 Concretely, it reloads the main scene.
 This implementation is quite basic and can be enhanced with additional features by using the `OnGameRestarted` event.
-- `Timer GetTimer` : Give access to the Timer script provided by this package.
-- `void DisplayInfoText(string text)` : Allows to display a text to the user during the simulation.
-For instance it can be used for warning or error messages related to the connection or the game logic itself.
-The text is displayed in the infoText component which is accessible from the Unity editor.
-- `void RemoveInfoText` : Hides info text from the screen.

 ### Hooking to a built-in event